Compulsory Hero

-"Compulsory Hero" is the fourth single by Australian rock-pop band 1927.
+"Compulsory Hero" is the fourth single by Australian pop rock band 1927.
 The track was released on 17 April 1989 and peaked at number 14 in May on the ARIA singles chart.
 The song is taken from their debut album ...ish which peaked at number 1 on the ARIA Charts in April 1989.

 At the ARIA Music Awards of 1990, Geoff Barter won the ARIA Award for Best Video.
 The song was further nominated for Best Group but lost to The Black Sorrows.

 The song talks about a father's experience in the Vietnam War.